When you have bored kids roaming the house, you need fun educational games for kids!

-Are you looking for some fun educational games for your kids?
-Games which will keep them busy without watching endless amounts of TV or playing on the computer all day.
+Games that will keep them busy without watching endless amounts of TV or playing on the computer all day.
 And educational games for kids are perfect for helping kids keep academic skills alive during summer break.

-The kids can test their knowledge of the United States with the game Great States.
-Answer timed questions about the geography, landmarks, capitols, and history of the various United States.
+Now your kids can test their knowledge of the United States in the Great States as they answer timed questions about the geography, landmarks, capitals, and history of the various United States.
 For that matter, test yourself!
-Can you remember the state capitols?
+Do you remember the state capitols?

-The game may be recommended for 2-6 kids from 7 – 10 years old, but it’s great fun for all ages!
+The game may be recommended for 2-6 kids from 7 – 10 years old, but Great States is great fun for all ages!

 Oh no!
-In the Scrambled States of America Card Game the 50 states of America have wandered out of place as they explored the country.
+In the Scrambled States of America Card Game, the 50 states of America have wandered out of place as they explored the country.
 Now they’re lost and can’t find their way home.
-Kids compete to to locate the right state and shout it’s name.
+Kids compete to locate the right state and shout its name.
 Whoever ends the game with the most cards wins.

 This exciting game needs 2-4 players and is recommended for ages 8 and up.

-You can play these games with 1-4 players ages 4 and up.
+You can play these educational games for kids with 1-4 players ages 4 and up.

 Zeus has run away from Mount Olympus and you need to find him.
 In Zeus on the Loose, you add numbers strategically and get help from Apollo, Hera, or Poseidon.
 Return Zeus to Mount Olympus and win the game.